Cory Monteith: 2009–2013: Glee, Bonnie Dune, and film roles

 In May 2010, the cast of Glee went on a two-week live tour with stops in Los Angeles, Phoenix, Chicago, and New York City.
 The cast performed hits from the show and several skits between songs.
 The following May, the cast went on a second tour with mostly new songs and all-new skits, performing for four weeks in the U.S. and Canada, and 11 days in England and Ireland.

 In April 2010, Monteith was cast in the romantic comedy movie Monte Carlo.
 In December 2010, it was announced that Monteith would be starring in and co-producing a new untitled workplace-caper comedy for Fox 2000.
 On August 8, 2010, he co-hosted the Teen Choice Awards.
 Monteith hosted the Gemini Awards in Toronto on November 13, 2010.

 In January 2011, Monteith shot the film Sisters & Brothers with Dustin Milligan, which premiered at the Toronto International Film Festival on September 11.
 Canadian director Gia Milani's film All The Wrong Reasons stars Monteith as "a big box department store manager whose wife is struggling with post-traumatic stress disorder."
 Milani suggests he was excited to play his own age in a "heavy role."
 He filmed his part on weekdays, flying to Los Angeles on weekends to do promotional work for Glee.
 In 2011, Monteith filmed a PSA for Straight But Not Narrow, an online PSA organization aimed at changing the minds of young straight people in their attitude and viewpoint towards the LGBT community.
 In 2012, he hosted the 23rd GLAAD Media Awards in New York City with co-star Naya Rivera.

 On July 20, 2013, Ryan Murphy stated in various media outlets that Monteith was set to have a tribute in the third episode of season five, which also dealt with the death of his character Finn Hudson.
 Monteith's final two films, All the Wrong Reasons and McCanick, premiered posthumously at the 2013 Toronto International Film Festival.

 Personal life

 Relationships

 Monteith began working with American actress Lea Michele in 2008 when they were cast as love interests on Glee.
 In early 2012, the media reported that they had begun dating.
 They remained together until his death a year and a half later.
-In December 2013, a few months after Monteith's death, Lea Michele stated that he was a very private person.
+In December 2013, a few months after Monteith's death, Michele stated that he was a very private person.
 Michele has released a number of songs about Monteith since his death.
 These include "If You Say So", which Michele began writing a week after his death and references the last words he said to her, and "Hey You", a follow-up to "If You Say So", released in April 2017.